 Based on rules established by the Navajo Nation, all guides must be Navajo and most probably reside in the canyon area.
 We did a jeep tour that was offered by Beauty Way Jeep Tours.
 Leandro was our tour guide and grew up in the canyon and has been giving tours since the age of 14.
 We did a 3-hour jeep tour and learned a lot about the canyon and the Anasazi people.

-Beauty Way was also the on-location tour guides for the cast and crew of the 2013 Lone Ranger movie starring Armie Hammer and Johnny Depp.
+Beauty Way was also the on-location tour guide for the cast and crew of the 2013 Lone Ranger movie starring Armie Hammer and Johnny Depp.
 Doing a tour is the only way to see most of the canyon due to the restrictions in place by the Navajo Nation.

 Getting to Canyon de Chelly and Chinle, AZ from Phoenix

-From Phoenix, drive north northeast and expect the drive to take just under 5 hours with no stops.
+From Phoenix, drive northnortheast and expect the drive to take just under 5 hours with no stops.
 Canyon de Chelly is definitely worth the trip.
 You can also plan side trips to Monument Valley and the Petrified Forest.

 How to Contact & Find Canyon de Chelly